Myst Online: Uru Live

 Myst Online: Uru Live is an open source massively multiplayer online adventure game developed by Cyan Worlds.
 The game is the multiplayer component to the 2003 video game Uru: Ages Beyond Myst.
 Like Uru, Myst Online takes place in 2000s New Mexico, where an ancient civilization known as the D'ni once thrived.
 The D'ni had the ability to create portals to other worlds or Ages by writing descriptive books of the Age.
 Players uncover clues and solve puzzles together; plot developments were added via episodic content updates.

 Uru's multiplayer segment was delayed and only shipped with the single-player component initially; in February 2004 the multiplayer was scrapped entirely.
 Dedicated fans kept an unsupported version of the game alive through Cyan-maintained servers.
 Online game distributor GameTap resurrected the game as Myst Online in 2007, but this version was canceled due to a lack of subscribers despite generally positive reviews.
 Cyan received the rights to Myst Online from GameTap and announced its intention to bring the game back.

-In 2010, Cyan Worlds released the game free of charge, under the name MO:ULagain.
-It is currently hosted on Cyan-maintained servers.
+In 2010, Cyan Worlds released the game free of charge, under the name MO:ULagain, and later released Myst Onlines client and 3ds Max plugin under the GNU GPL v3 license.

-In 2011, Cyan Worlds and OpenUru.org announced the release of Myst Onlines client and 3ds Max plugin under the GNU GPL v3 license.
+Gameplay

-GameplayMyst Online's gameplay is a massively multiplayer online game, where players interact with others to solve puzzles and advance the story.
+Myst Online's gameplay is a massively multiplayer online game, where players interact with others to solve puzzles and advance the story.
 Players communicate with others using a "Ki", an artifact which provides a special interface.
 Each player has their own personal Age, called Relto; unlike in public areas, each player's Relto is different depending on the player's tastes.
 In public areas, any action a player takes is persistent and remains part of that world — kick a stone in one player's game, for instance, and the stone will be moved when any other player enters the area.Myst Online takes place in fictitious caverns below Earth's surface.
 Thousands of years ago, a race known as the D'ni practiced a craft known as The Art.
 By writing special books describing a location, the D'ni created a link to that world.
 The D'ni had their own number system and language distinct from the humans dwelling above them.
 According to the story, archeologists much later discovered the caverns and teamed with a development studio (Cyan Worlds) to produce educational video games based on their findings; thus, the story in the Myst games is canonically findings from the caverns.
 New content and additions to the story were revealed through "episodes".